RickyRister/cockswitch/README.md

 Or, you can just go inside the formats folder and directly replace the relevant files.
 Files for each format are saved to `formats/<FORMAT>` inside the Cockatrice app support folder.

+### Local Custom Card Images

+Cockswitch supports the switching of local custom card images, for formats that use local card images located in the `pics/CUSTOM` folder (instead of downloading images from an external source on-the-fly).

+Create a folder named `CUSTOM` inside the format's folder (located in `formats/<FORMAT>` inside the Cockatrice app support folder), then put all card image folders that you would put inside Cockatrice's `pics/CUSTOM` folder inside that `CUSTOM` folder.

+When you switch to that format, cockswitch will symlink all folders in `formats/<FORMAT>/CUSTOM` to Cockatrice's `pics/CUSTOM`.
+When you switch to another format, cockswitch will delete all those symlinks from `pics/CUSTOM`.